Home

 How to Pick a Great Domain Name

 In this lesson, we will discuss how to pick a great domain name for your website.
-In the previous lessons, we went over how to find an idea for a website, what goes in to website content development, and choosing keywords for your website.
-Putting this all together will help you choose the best domain name for your website.
+In the previous lessons, we went over how to find an idea for a website, what goes into website content development, and choosing keywords for your website.

 You need to take your time when choosing your domain name because it can determine how hard or easy your website will be to promote.
-Below are some guidelines on how to pick a great domain name.

 Your Domain Name Should Describe Your Website